When Good Wood Cracks – Demonstration # 1

 Most woodturners start life as wood workers.
 This is an excellent transition project for the change.

 This project was one of the featured articles in the February 2021 issue of the American Woodturner.
 That article details each step in the creation of the finished vase.
-Demonstration runs about 1 ½ hours and is typically paired with Tuning your Lathe, or Drilling on the Lathe.
+Demonstration runs about 1 ½ hours and is can be paired with Tuning your Lathe, or Drilling on the Lathe.

 All woodturners have limitations.
 Those constraints can be equipment or our body.
 An attraction of this project is that it does not require a chain saw, heavy lifting, an extensive shop, deep hollowing tools, a truck, or a strong back.
 Only a lathe and a basic set of turning tools are required.